SCENE 01 / COMMUNICATION SYSTEMS

 What communication systems do you provide?

-Here is the breakdown.
-We supply full communication solutions including two-way radios (Motorola digital and analog), production headsets, Clear-Com and Riedel intercom systems, IFB feeds for talent, and specialty planning systems.
-Gear ranges from basic walkie-talkies to full broadcast intercom installations.
+We supply full comms setups.
+These cover two-way radios (Motorola digital and analog), production headsets, Clear-Com and Riedel intercom systems, IFB feeds for talent, and specialty planning gear.
+The gear ranges from basic walkie-talkies up to large broadcast intercom rigs.

 How many radios do I need for my production?